Can't get your guitar to sound right in a YouTube video? I know what your problem is

 No, and this especially true when it comes to recording videos for YouTube.
 Your computer is DIGITAL.
 If you record using nothing but ANALOG you will get tons of what's known as white noise (similar to a tape hiss for those of you who remember cassettes).

 When playing LIVE, then sure, I can see the use of having tube-type stuff and analog effects.
 But for your computer recording?
-No. Tube-type stuff and analog effects are a bitch to record to the computer and always have been.
+No. Tube-type stuff and analog effects are annoying to record to the computer and always have been.

 Use a DigiTech RP multi-effects pedal, and you'll be able to get great tone and post your videos fast.
 Go the all-tube route with microphones and all that other crap, and you'll spend hours "tweaking", not get what you want and eventually give up out of frustration.
 Remember, you're not a recording engineer.
 You're just a player that wants good sound for your videos in the fastest, easiest way possible.
 Use a digital multi-effects pedal to get it.
 It will work.
 How do I know?
 Just see any of my videos and ask yourself if it sounds good.
 If you said "Yes!", go digital.
 You'll be glad you did.